Timken (TKR)

 nullAI Analysis | Feedback

-Lucian Boldea was named President and Chief Executive Officer of The Timken Company.
-Prior to joining Timken, Boldea served as president and CEO of Honeywell Industrial Automation, a global business segment with over $10 billion in sales.
-He also led Honeywell Performance Materials and Technologies.
-Before his time at Honeywell, he was an executive vice president at Eastman Chemical Company, where he was responsible for scaling businesses, accelerating innovation, and implementing operational and financial discipline across global teams.
+Lucian Boldea joined The Timken Company in 2025 as President and Chief Executive Officer.
+He brings over 25 years of global leadership experience across industrial technology, advanced manufacturing, and digital automation.
+Prior to Timken, Boldea served as President and CEO of Honeywell Industrial Automation, a global business segment with over $10 billion in sales.
+He also previously led Honeywell Performance Materials and Technologies.
+Before his time at Honeywell, Boldea was an executive vice president at Eastman Chemical Company, where he was noted for scaling businesses, accelerating innovation, and instilling operational and financial discipline across global teams.

-Michael A. Discenza, Vice President and Chief Financial Officer
+Michael A. Discenza - Executive Vice President and Chief Financial Officer

 AI Analysis | Feedback